tannpsy/Crackterview/README.md

 ## ⚙️ Project Setup

+1. Open your chosen code editor's terminal
-1. npm install in the root project folder
+2. npm install in the root project folder
-2. npm install react-router-dom react-hot-toast lucide-react
+3. npm install react-router-dom react-hot-toast lucide-react
 3. Navigate to the backend directory and npm install as well
+5. npm install mongoose multer nodemailer jsonwebtoken bcryptjs fluent-ffmpeg fmpeg-static openai

 ---

 ## ▶️ How to Run

+1. Open your chosen code editor's terminal
-1. npm run dev in the project root
+2. npm run dev in the project root
-2.
+3. Navigate to the backend folder (cd backend)

 ---